 How to set Role Based Permissions?

-Permission to different documents can be controlled using Role Based Permissions.
+Role Based Permission Permission to different documents can be controlled using Role-Based Permissions.
 OneHash CRM has a role-based permission system.
 It means that you can assign Roles to Users, and Permissions can be set on Roles.
-The Role Permissions Manager allows you to set which roles can access which documents and with what permissions (read, write, submit, etc.).
+The Role Permissions Manager allows you to set which roles can access which documents and with what permissions (read, write, submit, Etc.).
 Once roles are assigned to a user, their access can be limited to specific documents.
-The permission structure allows you to define differen
+The permission struc

 Sharing Documents in OneHash CRM

 You can share documents with other users via sharing in OneHash CRM.
-In addition to user and role permissions, you can also share a document with another user if you have sharing rights for that document.
-Note that, a shared document will be visible to the other user even if the document is restricted via User Permissions.
+In addition to user and role permissions, you can also share a document with another user if you share rights for that document.
+Note that a shared document will be visible to the other user even if the document is restricted via User Permissions.
 To share a document, open the document, click on the "+" icon under sharing and select the user wi

-Administrator: The one who has all the rights and permissions of OneHash CRM The administrator is above the System Manager and has all the rights and permissions for an OneHash account.
-A System Manager also has permissions to most items in the system, but the Administrator has unrestricted access.
+** Administrator**: The one who has all the rights and permissions of OneHash CRM The administrator is above the System Manager and has all the rights and permissions for the OneHash account.
+A System Manager also has permissions to most items in the system, but the administrator has unrestricted access.
 If your OneHash account is cloud-hosted with us (Frappe Technologies Pvt.
-Ltd.), then you won't be able to access your OneHash account as an Administrator.
-For cloud-hosted account, upg
+Ltd.), you won't access your OneHash account as an Administrator.
+For cloud-hosted accounts, upgrades are